 Note: kaffir lime leaves, galangal, and nam prik pao (chili jam) can be found at any Asian supermarket specializing in Southeast Asian ingredients.

-- 6 to 7 fresh kaffir lime leaves, torn into pieces and lightly bruised (see note)
+6 to 7 fresh makrut lime leaves, torn into pieces and lightly bruised (see note)

-- 4 to 5 fresh red bird’s eye chilies, crushed
+4 to 5 fresh red bird’s eye chiles, crushed

 In a medium saucepan, bring the broth to a very gentle boil over medium heat.
 Adjust the temperature so that the liquid is barely simmering.
 Add the lemongrass, galangal, and kaffir lime leaves to the broth; continue to monitor the temperature.
 Add the mushrooms and stir in the Nam Prik Pao.
 Add fish sauce, followed by crushed chilies.